Non-trad ad for The Yoga Center.

 .

 Fast forward to this month: look what our more-than-5-year-old rival mag did.
 For their, um, version, they also asked brides to write the stories themselves — something WE has been doing since the very first issue.
-At least the art direction is different but the overall concept and format was copied right down to the supplier box.5) Well, well, well, how utterly flattering! 😉
+At least the art direction is different but the overall concept and format was copied right down to the supplier box. ((The only difference is that ours was a true labor of love and not something borne out of marketing warfare. ;))) Well, well, well, how utterly flattering! 😉

 .